kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 This (legacy) mode uses iptables to install interception rules, and then performs traffic forwarding with the assistance of the kube-proxy tool.
-The kube-procy watches the Kubernetes control plane for the addition, modification and removal of Service and Endpoints objects.
+The kube-procy watches the Kubernetes control plane for the addition, modification and removal of Service and EndpointSlice objects.
 For each Service, the kube-proxy opens a port (randomly chosen) on the local node.
-Any connections to this _proxy port_ are proxied to one of the Service's backend Pods (as reported via Endpoints).
+Any connections to this _proxy port_ are proxied to one of the Service's backend Pods (as reported via EndpointSlices).
 The kube-proxy takes the `sessionAffinity` setting of the Service into account when deciding which backend Pod to use.

 The user-space proxy installs iptables rules which capture traffic to the